The most beautiful and magnificent Guanyin temples in Singapore.

 6. Tai Pei Yuen (大悲院)

-Some of my late relatives are enshrined here, and whenever visiting during the lunar third/seventh months, the dim rear chambers and alleyway always invoke memories of an older Singapore.
+Some of my late relatives are enshrined at Tai Pei Yuen, and whenever visiting during the lunar third/seventh months, the dim rear chambers and alleyway always invoke memories of an older Singapore.

 But that’s not why I included this community temple cum old folks home on this list.
 Neither is it because of the Chinese-style gilded statue at the main hall.

 Actually, no one can visit at the moment.
-It’s closed, not because of COVID-19 but because the main complex is undergoing major rebuilding.
+The temple is closed, not because of COVID-19 but because the main complex is undergoing major rebuilding.

 But when it reopens, Tai Pei Yuen will be one of the most dazzling Guanyin temples in Singapore.
-Just take a lot at the above picture of the old worship hall, and the concept pictures on the temple’s website.
+Just take a look at the above picture of the old worship hall, then compare it with the concept pictures on the temple’s website.
 Can you see how key fixtures of the old hall will be retained and given new, colourful life?
 For example, how an artificial hillside would be constructed for the 18 Arhats?

 There would even be “3D” murals of the Buddhist 24 Devas.
 I’ve never seen this group of deities anywhere else in Singapore.